zhuocheng2004/webufs/packages/webufs-idb/README.md

 	 * defualt: window.indexedDB
 	 *
 	 * You can choose any other custom indexedDB implementation
-	 * instead of the default one
+	 * instead of the default one.
 	 */
 	indexedDB: indexedDB,